RevittConsulting/cdk-envs/README.md

 ## Config for chains

-Set up a config file in the `/api` directory of the project called chains.yaml.
+Set up a config file in the `/cdu` directory of the project called chains.yaml.
 There is an example of this config in the root.
-This must be put in the api folder.
+This must be put in the cdu folder.
 Add any amount of chains to this file.

 ```yaml
 Chains: